Aj-Scripts/Event-Management-test1/README.md

 ### Backend API Testing

-Use tools like Postman, Insomnia, or curl to test the APIs.
+Use Postman to test the APIs.

 #### Authentication
 - **Register**: POST `/api/auth/register`